HarpyEagleMan/Wallpaperfy/README.md

 i have yet to test it on any other os. if you want to test it and give me feed back feel free to do so

 # Requirements
-Python 3 possible 3.8 is what i tested it. opencv-python a python package screeninfo another python package
+Python 3
-Feh if on linux and it only works on i3 and maybe other Dynamic window managers. i dont know i have not tested it yet
+opencv-python a python package, on freebsd py[version number]-opencv IE py3.7-opencv numpy screeninfo another python package and its dependencies

 # install
 Copy the contents of wallpaperfy folder to where you want to install. add this place to the PATH variable or make a